How To Propagate Peperomia: Producing Perfect Plants

 There are a few things to consider before jumping in.
 First is the timing.
 Peperomia propagation is best done in the spring and summer when the plant is actively growing.
 Like a hibernating bear, plants generally like to be left alone while dormant.

 Second, you must decide whether you’re propagating by stem cuttings, leaf cuttings, or both.
-If you’re propagating a variegated peperomia, go with stem cuttings.
+If you’re propagating a variegated peperomia, go with stems.
 They’re more likely to carry over the variegated colors to the new plant.

 Last, decide which stems or leaves to cut.
 They need to be fully mature and healthy in order to grow well.
 It’s tempting to propagate a lot of plants at once, but be careful with the number of cuttings you take.
 You should never remove more than ⅓ of the parent plant or it could cause damage.

-Next up is gathering the essential equipment for propagation.
+Next up is gathering the essential equipment for propagation of peperomia plants.
 It’s best to have everything beforehand so you’re not searching for a tool with one hand in the soil.
 Here’s what you’ll need:

 - A healthy, mature peperomia plant